UAE says four vessels subjected to 'sabotage' near Fujairah port

 DUBAI (Reuters) - Four commercial vessels were targeted by “sabotage operations” near the territorial waters of the United Arab Emirates without causing casualties, the foreign ministry said on Sunday in a statement tweeted by state news agency WAM.

-The incident occurred near the UAE emirate of Fujairah, one of the world’s largest bunkering hubs that lies just outside the Strait of Hormuz, it said.
+The incident occurred near the UAE emirate of Fujairah, it said, one of the world’s largest bunkering hubs which lies just outside the Strait of Hormuz.
 The strait is a vital oil and natural gas corridor for the global energy market.

-“Subjecting commercial vessels to sabotage operations and threatening the lives of their crew is considered a dangerous development,” the statement said.
+“Subjecting commercial vessels to sabotage operations and threatening the lives of their crew is considered a dangerous development,” the ministry statement said.

-Tensions are running high in the region after the U.S. military sent forces, including an aircraft carrier, to the Middle East to counter what the White House says are “clear indications” of threats from Iran to its forces there.

-The ministry gave no details about the nature of the sabotage and said it had launched an investigation in coordination with international authorities.
-It said the incident did not result in any spills.
+It gave no details about the nature of the sabotage and did not identify the vessels beyond saying they were of various nationalities.
+It said the incident did not result in spills.

+The statement did not say who carried out the operations and made no mention of Iran, amid escalating tension in the region after the U.S. military sent forces, including an aircraft carrier, to the Middle East.

+The White House said the move was aimed at countering “clear indications” of threats from Iran to its forces there.

 The government of Fujairah earlier in a tweet denied media reports about blasts inside the port of Fujairah and said the facility was operating normally.